 About Jeff Michaels

-Originally from Syracuse, New York, Jeff lives in Murfreesboro, Tennessee with his wife Dee and two Basset Hounds Rosie and Buster.
+Originally from Syracuse, New York, Jeff now lives in Murfreesboro, Tennessee with his wife Dee and two Basset Hounds, Rosie and Buster.

-Married to Dee Golley Michaels for 41 years, they are co-owners of Hearth & Gate, a business devoted to the restoration of quality antique furniture and the crafting of unique pieces of home decor.
-Hearth & Gate is located in Murfreesboro, Tennessee.
-Find out more by clicking on the Hearth & Gate button on the top tool bar.
+Married to Dee Golley Michaels for 42 years, Jeff and Dee are co-owners of Hearth & Gate, a business devoted to the restoration of quality antique furniture and the crafting of unique pieces of home decor.
+Find out more by clicking on the Hearth & Gate button.

 Serving and working together is a way of life for Jeff and Dee, as they served with Child Evangelism Fellowship for more than 35 years.
 Jeff served in several leadership positions including twelve years as state director for New York.